SEND and Wellbeing

 2. How will the school staff support my child?

-The Class Teacher is responsible for all the children in their class including those with SEN. Learning is carefully planned and differentiated to cater for children with differing abilities.
+The Class Teacher is responsible for all the children in their class including those with SEND.
+Learning is carefully planned and differentiated to cater for children with differing abilities.
 It may be necessary for your child to receive extra support in small groups or occasionally on a one to one basis.
-The SENCo may suggest the involvement of an outside specialist.
+We have a number of interventions in place to support children with a variety of needs including speech and language, social emotional and mental health needs and specific learning difficulties.
+The SENDCo may suggest the involvement of an outside specialist.
 Parents will be fully involved at every stage of the process.

 3. How will I know how my child is doing?

-Parents’ evenings are held in the Autumn and Spring terms with an Open Afternoon in the Summer term.
-Class Teachers write an annual report about each child at the end of the Summer term.
-Children who need SEN support have termly Pupil Plans with targets which are discussed with pupils and parents every term.
+Parents’ Evenings are held in the Autumn and Spring terms with an Open Afternoon in the Summer term.
+Class Teachers write an annual report about each child.
+Children who need SEN support have termly Pupil Plans with individual targets which are discussed with pupils and parents every term.
+Some children may have Medical Care plans in place which should be updated annually with parents and, where appropriate, the involvement of medical professionals.

 4. How will the learning and development provision be matched to my child’s needs?